nuuuwan/news_lk3_data/README.md

 *2024-05-22 16:56:00* · [`adaderanalk`](https://www.adaderana.lk/news/99383/2024-grade-5-scholarship-exam-date-announced) · `en`

-The Department of Examination has announced the date for 2024 Grade 5 Scholarship Examination.
+The Department of Examination has announced the date for the  2024 Grade 5 Scholarship Examination.

 According to the statement released by the department, the 2024 Grade 5 Scholarship Examination will be held on September 15, 2014.